cana-it/cana-it/README.md

     - Developed both front-end and back-end features for the website.
 (ASP.NET, PHP, SQL Server, MySQL, ...)
     - Conducted testing and debugging to ensure the quality and reliability of the website.
     - Performed SEO checks to optimize website visibility and performance.

+*There are some projects I have worked on at BizMaC: https://github.com/cana-it/cana-it/tree/main/BizMaC*

 ### Junior developer
 **SIYOSA** - Ho Chi Minh City, Vietnam